 The distance between the quarry and Murry’s Ford is about two miles, along Belmont Ridge on the east side of Goose Creek.
 There’s several ways to interpret this.
 First, if the military personnel considered Trappe Rock the point along Murry’s Ford, and marked such on the map, then that’s were they were, regardless of the local name.
 On the other hand, the map may be wrong and Howard’s men camped further north.
 However, I’m inclined to press the former, as the reports did not mention the location of the railroad grade (the bridge there was destroyed in 1861).
 And it is possible the Corps spread across the entire two miles of the ridge after their 17 to 20 mile march from Centreville.
 Also indicated on the map is the location of “Burnt Bridge” where the Leesburg Pike crossed Goose Creek.
 This bridge was destroyed in 1861, but another was placed in that vicinity as the Army advanced toward Leesburg.

 Murry’s Ford today features an abandoned concrete bridge dating to 1916.
 The creek at this point is much different than at the time of the war.
 In 1863 a stone dam stood about 2000 feet downstream.
 Another dam stood a few hundred yards upsteam, supporting Cochran’s Mill.
 These dams, several Goose Creek Canal locks, and the mill are now under water impounded behind the 25 foot tall Goose Creek Dam about a mile downstream, built in 1961.

-If instead the XI Corps stayed near the quarry, well the view today is a bit less tranquil:
+If instead the Eleventh Corps stayed near the quarry, well the view today is a bit less tranquil:

 The quarry is known among geologists for its goosecreekite, a rather unique zeolite mineral deposit.
 (And no, I didn’t stay at a Holiday Inn Express last night in case you are wondering.)